 It goes without saying, we could not achieve the amazing things we do without our caring and compassionate team.

 At MyVet Byron Bay, we aim to provide a comprehensive, professional and compassionate veterinary service.
 We recognise the significance of your pets and the place they hold in your family.
 Our Veterinarians and Veterinary Nurses are highly skilled and we treat all types of small animals.
 Dr Russell and Dr Susie are our highly qualified Vets, and they both have extensive knowledge and experiences in small animal medicine, surgeries, dental care, animal behaviour, acupuncture and more.
-Our animal health care team are passionate in providing the best care for your pet and will offer education, advice and care to ensure your pet has the longest, happiest and healthiest life possible.
-Find out more about us by booking a hospital tour or bring your pet to meet our team at anytime.
+Our animal health care team are passionate in providing the best care for your pet and will offer education and advice to ensure your pet has the longest, happiest and healthiest life possible.
+We welcome you to bring your pet to meet our team at anytime.